ThePrimeagen/rust-for-typescript-devs/lessons/01-introduction/B-basic-diff.md

 ```

 * traits compose
-this may not sound big, but its AMAZING
-effectively prevents the need for inheritance
+this may not sound big, but its AMAZING effectively prevents the need for

-* there are some trait rules as well, we will go over them
+inheritance

 <br />
 <br />